bahrus/carbon-copy/README.md

     </dom-bind>
 ```

-Emmet syntax treats the div tag special -- because div is the highest used tag.
+Emmet syntax treats the div tag special -- because div is the most frequenly used tag.

 zenmu gives similar special treatment to the template tag.
 So the markup above could be further reduced as follows: